 How is AMP faster than a normal website?

 Accelerated Mobile Pages (AMP) is essentially a stripped-down version of the HTML pages that power your current website to make it faster just on mobile.
 The initiative was spearheaded by Google and limited to Google search results.

 Will I still be able to track visitors with AMP?

 Yes.
 Google Analytics does integrate with the AMP version of your website.
 However, it does require a separate tracking pixel and a change to your tracking code.
 One thing to be aware of is that AMP analytics data isn’t very accurate.
 It provides artificially higher user counts and lower page views per sessions and session duration values.
 If you use WordPress, there’s a handy tool by MonsterInsights that fixes this and makes the whole process much easier.
 You can learn more about the plugin and how to install it here.

 How will my website look in search results?

 Using AMP will only impact your mobile search result rankings, not desktop.
 AMP pages are also easy to distinguish (if you know what to look for) but not enough that users would consciously know that they’re not on your normal website.
 There is also evidence to suggest that the use of AMP can impact your website’s position or rank in search results due to the correlation between speed, usability and likelihood to convert.

-In the screenshot below we’ve highlighted two AMP search results for ‘Accelerated Mobile Pages’.
+In the screenshot below, we’ve highlighted two AMP search results for ‘Accelerated Mobile Pages’.
 The little lightning bolt signifies the AMP sites in search results.
-In some cases, AMP results are also prioritised in a carousel at the top of search results for relevant pages – primarily we see this for news stories.
+In some cases, AMP results are also prioritised in a carousel at the top of search results for relevant pages – primarily for news stories.

 Advantages of using AMP